smxi/inxi/README.txt

 which has the best ram hardware tool I know of.

 -------------------------------------------------------------------------------
-CORE COMMITMENT TO LONG TERM STABILITY
+COMMITMENT TO LONG TERM STABILITY
 -------------------------------------------------------------------------------

 The core mission of inxi is to always work on all systems all the time.
 Well,